zackman0010/grafana/docs/sources/setup-grafana/start-restart-grafana.md

 ## Linux

-The following subsections describe three methods of starting and restarting the Grafana server: with systemd, initd, or by directly running the binary.
+The following subsections describe three methods of starting and restarting the Grafana server: with `systemd`, `initd`, or by directly running the binary.
 You should follow only one set of instructions, depending on how your machine is configured.

 ### Start the Grafana server with systemd